Volkswagen Chattanooga recognized for Environmental Excellence

 About Volkswagen Chattanooga

 The Volkswagen Group of America, Chattanooga Operations, LLC (Volkswagen Chattanooga) manufacturing facility began production in April 2011.
 Volkswagen Chattanooga currently assembles the Volkswagen Passat, a midsize sedan specifically designed for the North American market, and the Volkswagen Atlas, a midsize sport utility vehicle which went on sale in May of 2017.
 In March 2018, Volkswagen Chattanooga was announced as the future production home of a five-seat SUV, representing an additional $340 million investment.
 Volkswagen Chattanooga currently employs approximately 3500 team members.
-Volkswagen Chattanooga is the first car factory worldwide with a LEED Platinum certification.
+Volkswagen Chattanooga was the first car factory worldwide with a LEED Platinum certification.
 It is also certified to international standards for energy management (ISO 50001), environmental management (ISO 14001) and quality management (ISO 9001).

 About the Tennessee Chamber of Commerce and Industry